DiffyWebsite/wordpress-diffy/readme.txt

 Review the report and ensure that nothing got broken.

+== Screenshots ==

+1. Diffy embeds to the process of updating plugin.
+Creates screenshots before updates applied.
+2. Diffy creates screenshots after update, compares with "before" version.
+3. You can see that Diffy found changes right away and can check the report.
+4. Report has thumbnails view.
+5. Full view of reviewing single difference.

 == Support ==

 Welcome to reach out to Diffy's team via Intercom or by email info@diffy.website.